Mini Charly Manson

-Arturo Santos Hernández (born July 9, 1987) is a Mexican Luchador or professional wrestler and bodybuilder, best known by his ring name Mini Charly Manson.
+Arturo Santos Hernández (born July 9, 1987) is a Mexican professional wrestler and bodybuilder, best known by his ring name Mini Charly Manson.
 For years he worked in the Mini-Estrella division for Lucha Libre AAA World Wide (AAA), and was the first holder of the AAA World Mini-Estrella Championship.
 After leaving AAA, he uses the ring name Tiago, in competition on the independent circuit against regular sized competitors.
 He is not to be confused Charly Manson Jr. who sometimes works under the name Mini Charly Manson.